mvdberg1/msc-thesis-dml-social-media-mental-health/REPLICATION.md

 # Replication Guide

 This repository contains the core R replication package for the thesis analysis.
-It is not a full thesis archive: the submitted thesis PDF and LaTeX source are kept outside the GitHub repository.
 All commands below are run from the project root.

 ## Data